 Education should be an integral part of all interactions between health care professionals and patients, and is relevant to asthma patients of all ages.
 Although the focus of education for small children will be on the parents and caregivers, children as young as 3 years of age can be taught simple asthma management skills.
-Adolescents may have some unique difficulties regarding adherence that may be helped through peer support group education in addition to education provided by the health care professional.
+Adolescents may have some unique difficulties regarding adherence that may be helped through peer support group education in addition to education provided by the health care professional but regional issues and the developmental stage of the children may affect the outcomes of such programs.

 Figure 4.1-2 outlines the key features and components of an asthma education program.
-The information and skills training required by each person may vary, and their ability or willingness to take responsibility similarly differs.
-Thus all individuals require certain core information and skills, but most education must be personalized and given to the person in a number of steps.
-Social and psychological support may also be required to maintain positive behavioral change.
+The information and skills training required by each person may vary, and their ability

 Figure 4.1-2.
-Education and the Patient/Doctor Partnership
+Education and the Patient Doctor Partnership